zxspec/react-ssr/README.md

 - added `webpack-node-externals` allowing to exclude `node_modules` from bundling
 - extracted common webpack configuration into `webpack.base.js`
 - removed `babel-node`since webpack is responsible for code transormation

+#### modify client-side app

+- changed `render` to `hydrate`; it allows to attach events to a markup received from a server without rebuilding DOM from scratch